Tshobohwa/To-Do-List/README.md

 ## ⭐️ Show your support <a name="support"></a>

-If you like this project, give us a start and kindly subsribe to our platforms to have access to more upcoming projects.
+If you like this project, give us a start and kindly subscribe to our platforms to have access to more upcoming projects.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>